 The MQTT communication between a node and the ESP RainMaker service uses X.509 certificates based mutually authenticated TLS connection.
-In the context of ESP RainMaker, "Claiming" is the process by which the ESP32-S2/ESP32 gets this certificate from the ESP RainMaker Claiming Service (henceforth referred to as just "Claiming Service").
+In the context of ESP RainMaker, "Claiming" is the process by which the ESP32 chip gets this certificate from the ESP RainMaker Claiming Service (henceforth referred to as just "Claiming Service").

 All communication with the Claiming Service happens through HTTP REST APIs.
 Please refer the Claiming API documentation for details.

-In this process, the ESP32-S2 itself fetches the credentials from the Claiming Service after connecting to the Internet.
-This is also the default.
+In this process, the firmware itself fetches the credentials from the Claiming Service after connecting to the Internet.
+This is also the default for all the platforms that support this.

 - Generate an RSA2048 Client key.

-- Send an Init Claim request to the Claiming Service with the mac address and platform (esp32s2) in the payload.
+- Send an Init Claim request to the Claiming Service with the mac address and platform (esp32s2, esp32c3, esp32s3) in the payload.

-- Get a challenge from the Claiming Service and a randomly generated unique claim_id.
+- Get a challenge from the Claiming Service and a randomly generated unique auth_id.

 - Using the Secret key programmed in efuse during chip manufacturing, generate a response using HMAC512.

-- Send the unique claim_id, the challenge response and a Certificate Signing Request (CSR, with node_id embedded as the Common Name, CN) to the Claiming Service.
+- Send the unique auth_id, the challenge response and a Certificate Signing Request (CSR, with node_id embedded as the Common Name, CN) to the Claiming Service.

 - If the response matches the one generated by the Claiming Service, get a client certificate in response.